acarrasco/about/manager_readme.md

 I worked in a variety of industries (Hardware IP, Finance, Gambling, Social Marketing, Blockchain).
 Instead of specializing I have accumulated too much surface knowledge (and I manage to make it useful somehow).

 I spent a few years in Austin TX and I still consider myself a proud Austinite.
-The chances are I won't shut up about it.
+The chances are I won't shut up about it 🤠

 ## Interacting with me